 Unfortunately, Michael went from being in great health, running six miles at a time, working full time, and planning a trek across Greenland for the summer of 2019, to being serious ill in January 2019.
 His diagnosis was the bone marrow cancer, Multiple Myeloma and associated renal failure.
 It has been a trying year of efforts to stay alive and enduring treatments such as a bone marrow transplant.
 He learned in September, 2019, that the bone marrow (stem-cell) transplant was not fully effective in putting his cancer in complete remission as he had hoped and he continues fighting this battle.
 However, he is doing much better in the way he feels.
-He is off dialysis and does a lot of hiking, sailing, (small) mounting climbing, kayaking and has even run a few times.
+He is off dialysis and does a lot of hiking, sailing, (small) mounting climbing, kayaking and has even run a few times … and of course, writing.